 Summer Internships Abroad

-The International Bulldogs internship program provides students with the rich, rewarding experience of working and living for eight or nine weeks of the summer in London, Beijing, Athens, Singapore, Buenos Aires, Kampala, Istanbul, and other cities around the world.
-Yale’s Undergraduate Career Services office coordinates the program and has helped secure internships in a variety of professional areas, including the arts, politics, health, technology, community advocacy, think tanks, finance, journalism, and law.
+The Yale-coordinated International Internships Program provides students with the rich, rewarding experience of working and living for eight or nine weeks of the summer in London, Beijing, Athens, Singapore, Buenos Aires, Kampala, and other cities around the world.
+Yale’s Office of Career Strategy coordinates the program and has helped secure internships in a variety of professional areas, including the arts, politics, health, technology, community advocacy, think tanks, finance, journalism, and law.
 Learn more

 The international research opportunities for Yale undergraduates are extensive.
 Many Yale students spend the summer between their junior and senior years overseas doing independent study, directed research, or lab work for a senior essay or thesis.
 You can learn more about the generous research funding that is available by checking out Yale’s Student Grants and Fellowships Database, the Office of Fellowship Programs, and the MacMillan Center for International and Area Studies.